JemmyChen0221/cse15l-lab-reports/Lab Report 1 - Remote Access and Filesystem.md

 ---

-## Installing VScode
+## 1. Installing VScode
-Visit [Visual Stuido Code](https://code.visualstudio.com/) website and follow the insturction in the website to download the corresponding VScode on your computer.
+Visit Visual Stuido Code(https://code.visualstudio.com/) website and follow the insturction in the website to download the corresponding VScode on your computer.

 ![VSCode Website](vscode.png)